dn46/Java3DRenderer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Acknowledgements

+Most of the code for this project was adapted from [this blog post](http://blog.rogach.org/2015/08/how-to-create-your-own-simple-3d-render.html).
+Many thanks to the author for making it available.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)